hackphx-arduinowearables/Team08/morse_earring/README.md

 1. Connect breakout board to Xadow device

 2. Connect breakout board to both LEDs
+  * Attach power and ground to each earring
+  * Attach one earring's DIN wire to SCL, the other to SDA

 3. Connect breakout board to Xadow BLE module